brbavar/rayTracer/README.md

 </p>

 # Rendering
 If you would like to make more graphics, but you don't care to customize them, follow these instructions.
-From the command line, navigate to the directory you want to put this repo in and run:
+From the command line, navigate to the directory you want to put this repo in and run this, no matter what operating system you have:
   ```
   git clone https://github.com/brbavar/rayTracer.git
   cd rayTracer